NetSparkleUpdater/NetSparkle/README.md

   * The `FinishedDownloading`/`DownloadedFileReady` events have been removed.
 Use `DownloadFinished` instead.
 * By default, the app cast signature file now has a `.signature` extension.
 The app cast downloader will look for a file with the old `.dsa` signature if data is not available or found in a `appcast.xml.signature` on your server.
 * `sparkle:dsaSignature` is now `sparkle:signature` instead.
 If no `sparkle:signature` is found, `sparkle:dsaSignature` will be used (if available).
+* By default, the app cast generator tool now uses Ed25519 signatures.
+If you don't want to use files on disk to store your keys, set the `SPARKLE_PRIVATE_KEY` and `SPARKLE_PUBLIC_KEY` environment variables before running the app cast generator tool.

 ## Public Methods